MouseLand/facemap/README.md

 </div>

-Text instructions: run the following command in a terminal
+Run the following command in a terminal
 ```
 python -m FaceMap
 ```